 Paper airplane icon

-Nic Hilditch-Short - Last updated on February 6th, 2026 at 4:25 pm
+Nic Hilditch-Short - Last updated on March 9th, 2026 at 7:45 am

 Share This Post!

-The 10 Best Things to Do in Yogyakarta,
+The 10 Best Things to Do in Yogyakarta

 But how wrong we were, there is so much to do and see here, too much for us to do in a single visit!

 We fell in love with the city.
-We loved how it was much quieter and more reserved than the busy streets of Jakarta yet still so full of history, quirky culture, welcoming locals, amazing food and wonderful landscapes!
+We loved how it was much quieter and more reserved than the busy streets of Jakarta, yet still so full of history, quirky culture, welcoming locals, amazing food and wonderful landscapes!

 Chapters